Julia Davatzes

 17 Jun

-This is an first article in a series profiling staff at GDPU, the Gulu disability community, and those who call northern Uganda home.
+This is an article in a series profiling staff at GDPU, the Gulu disability community, and those who call northern Uganda home.
 All contents of this article have been approved and shared with the permission of Joe.

 Joseph Johns (Joe) Okwir has worked at GDPU as a Programs Assistant since 2024, but previously was an intern student in 2022 whose skills and work ethics paved the way for his return in 2022 as an employee of the organization.
 He has an undergraduate degree in Bachelors of Business and Development Studies from Gulu University and is starting a Masters in Conflict and Peace Studies this fall.
 Joe immediately struck me with just how passionate he is about his community, his work, and his future goals.
 This energy is equaled by his passion for the people in his life – on my first day in the office, he led the charge to plan a birthday celebration for a colleague.
 His family is originally from the Agago District, but Gulu is where he calls home.
 He currently lives in Gulu with his fiancé, Gloria.
 His dream is to champion solutions for children in refugee host communities and those affected by emergencies, driven by a dedication to creating positive change.